Wilson S. Geisler

-Wilson S. Geisler is an American vision scientist and neuroscientist, best known for his contributions to the study of visual perception, ideal observer analysis, and the statistical properties of natural scenes.
+Wilson Shannon Geisler III is an American vision scientist and neuroscientist, best known for his contributions to the study of visual perception, ideal observer analysis, and the statistical properties of natural scenes.
 He is Professor Emeritus of Psychology at the University of Texas at Austin and a Member of the National Academy of Sciences.

 Education

 Geisler received his Bachelor of Arts degree in Psychology from Stanford University in 1971.
 He earned his Ph.D. in Psychology from Indiana University Bloomington in 1975 under the supervision of S. L. Guth and Richard Shiffrin.

 Academic career

 After completing his doctorate, Geisler joined the faculty at the University of Texas at Austin in 1975 as an assistant professor of psychology.
 He was promoted to associate professor in 1981 and to full professor in 1987.
 Over his career at Texas, he held joint appointments in the Biomedical engineering program from 1991 to 2024 and in the Institute for Neuroscience from 1994 to 2024.
 Geisler served as director of the Center for Vision and Image Sciences from 1994 to 2001 and later as director of the Center for Perceptual Systems from 2001 to 2019 and again from 2022 to 2023.
 He held the David Wechsler Regents Chair in Psychology from 2001 to 2024 and currently holds the title of David Wechsler Regents Professor Emeritus.